theinsideview/theinsideview.github.io/_posts/2023-05-05-alan-and-max.md

 **Alan**: I think firstly, you know, we should have to recognize like, yeah, this is actually wild.
 Like, if you know, you finished high school or university, you go straight to work, you don't really think about, you're not really exposed to the developments that have been happening in artificial intelligence is busy with like, your life, right, your job, your family, stuff that.
 This is like, totally out of left field.
 So I think we have to acknowledge that and like, try to explain things in a way that are more relatable to a greater extent than we have so far.

-## The Association Between Sillicon Valley And People in FATE
+## The Association Between Sillicon Valley And People in FAccT

 **Alan**: I think another thing is, like, this is definitely not true of all people in AI safety, but there's almost this vibe that like, you know, besides existential risk, technology, yes.
 So maybe what I'm trying to say is like, the association that is in people's minds between the people who are in AI safety and the people in Silicon Valley.
 So I think like, there is this vibe from people in Silicon Valley, that technology is generally a good thing, and that it's going to solve social problems.
 I think this is in contrast to a lot of people's opinions in the AI Safety community who like, yeah, maybe they're not techno pessimists, but they're definitely a lot more pessimistic about technology than people in Silicon Valley, just looking at the history of ways in which technology has been misused, and has been used to discriminate against people more.